It worked like a champ And it illustrates a point Greetings my friends.

 And of course, they got the most qualified jock over there to do it, Contessa Brewer.

-A lot of people, Rush Limbaugh included, seem to think that the president throws Like a girl.
+A lot of people, Rush Limbaugh included, seem to think that the president throws like a girl.

-This is the this is the big topic of conversation.
+This is the big topic of conversation.

 Does the lefty throw like a girl?